 Are alexandrite engagement rings more expensive?

-Lab-created alexandrite is engineered in a controlled environment and is the synthetic version of natural alexandrite.
-The Alexandrite only carries natural stones, specialising in fine quality alexandrite.
+Lab-created Alexandrite is engineered in a controlled environment and is the synthetic version of natural Alexandrite.
+The Alexandrite only carries natural stones, specializing in fine quality Alexandrites.

 Alexandrite is a versatile stone and can be placed in a variety of different settings.
 Prong settings are the most common, amplifying the stone's color change and beauty.
 Alexandrite engagement rings will have alexandrite side stones and diamonds as well.
 Alexandrite complements other gemstones because of its color change.